vesoft-inc/nebula-docs/docs-2.0/5.configurations-and-logs/2.log-management/logs.md

 - `ws_ip` is the IP address for the HTTP service, which can be found in the configuration files above.
 The default value is `127.0.0.1`.
 - `ws_port` is the port for the HTTP service, the default values for `metad`, `storaged`, and `graphd` are `19559`, `19779`, and `19669`, respectively.

+!!! note

-> **NOTE:** If you changed the runtime log level, then restart the services, the log level changes to the configuration file specifications.
+    If you changed the runtime log level, then restart the services, the log level changes to the configuration file specifications.
 For more information, see [Storage Service configurations](../1.configurations/4.storage-config.md).

 For example, check the minloglevel for the `storaged` service: